-In July 2020, the Government announced a series of new initiatives to accelerate action to streamline approval processes and further regulatory reform to aid economic recovery post COVID-19.
-The initiatives draw on Streamline WA’s existing work with industry including Mining and Environmental Approvals and a Review of Tourist Attraction approvals over 2019 and 2020.
+The Premier’s Charter, established in May 2021, is based on a series of initiatives announced by Government in July 2020 to accelerate action to streamline approval processes and further regulatory reform to aid economic recovery post COVID-19.
+The initiatives draw on Streamline WA’s previous work over 2019 and 2020 with industry; as well as approvals-related reform reports and reviews spanning the past 20 years.

-Together with recent planning and environmental legislative reforms in 2020, the initiatives address whole of government issues raised by the mining, tourism and hospitality sectors, and are designed to assist with cultural change, clarify expectations and improve proponent experience.
-They aim to:
+Together with general responsibilities, the Charter addresses whole-of-government issues raised by stakeholders and are designed to assist with cultural change, clarify expectations and improve proponent experience.
+The specific and general responsibilities in the Charter aim to:

 - support digital transformation and online service delivery

-- improve and modernise parts of the legal framework; and
+- improve and modernise parts of the legal framework

 - strengthen cross sector collaboration.